Tom Everhart

 Tom Everhart (born May 21, 1952, in Washington, D.C.) is an American artist.
+His work often involves bright color, splattered paint, and characters from the Peanuts comic strip.
+Everhart collaborated with Charles Schultz, the strip's creator, after they met in 1980.
+He is the only visual artist with legal permission from Schultz to use the Peanuts characters.

 Early life and education

 Everhart began his undergraduate studies at the Yale School of Art and Architecture in 1970.
 In 1972 he participated in an independent study program under Earl Hoffman at St. Mary's College.
 He returned to the Yale School of Art and Architecture in 1974 where he completed his graduate work in 1976, followed by postgraduate studies at the Musée de l'Orangerie, in Paris.